About Counselling and Wellbeing

-The Counselling and Wellbeing service is part of Student Services based in the Carrington building on the Whiteknights campus.
+The Counselling and Wellbeing service is part of Student Services and based in the Carrington building on Whiteknights campus.

-Counsellors, Mental Health Advisors and Wellbeing Advisors work throughout the year to help students manage a wide range of issues and to ensure that the impact of any problems on their academic progress is minimised.
+Counsellors, mental health advisors and wellbeing advisors work throughout the year to help students manage a wide range of issues, working to minimise the impact of any problems on their academic progress.

-Our service is open to all currently registered students (undergraduate or postgraduate) at the University and is free of charge.
+The service is open to all registered students (undergraduate or postgraduate) at the University and is free of charge.

-Mental Health Advisors and Wellbeing Advisors specialise in mental health conditions, and can advise a student about pathways to NHS or local support, provide direct 1-2-1 support and give practical skills and guidance to help manage day-to-day life at university.
+Mental health advisors and wellbeing advisors specialise in mental health conditions, and can advise you about pathways to NHS or other local support, provide direct one-to-one support, and offer practical skills and guidance to help manage day-to-day life at university.

-Counsellors and Volunteers help to look into why feelings exist, sometimes finding connections between past events and present-day difficulties.
-They provide emotional support and assist in identifying patterns of behaviour which can be negative with the aim of enabling more independence around self-care, and allowing more self-awareness.
+Counsellors and counselling volunteers help to look into why feelings exist, sometimes finding connections between past events and present-day difficulties.
+They provide emotional support and assist in identifying patterns of behaviour which can be negative, with the aim of enabling more independence around self-care and allowing more self-awareness.

-If you have used our services and are still finding things difficult, we can write to support an ECF.
-You may be told to come into Counselling and Wellbeing for an ECF, however we can only support a request, if you have engaged with the service fully.
+If you have used our services and are still finding things difficult, Counselling and Wellbeing service staff can write something to support your extenuating circumstances request.
+However, we can only support a request if you have engaged with the service fully.

-- Be on time for your appointment.
+- Please be on time for your appointment.
 Your appointment will finish at the scheduled time, so being on time is important.